 - As Google rolls out web stories for more & more results, it will be easier for creators to rank for highly specific search terms.
-Google says that the web stories will be ranking in search results, image search results & Discover section within Google app for mobile.
+Google says that the web stories will be ranked in search results, image search results & Discover section within the Google app for mobile.
 Additionally, the analytics & tracking tools make it better to optimize the monetization of web stories.

 - One can even monetize the web stories by placing ads in between two slides of the stories.
 However, this part is still not clear & easy to implement.
-More information & how-to’s will be rolled out soon.
+More information & how-tos will be rolled out soon.

 - You can add images, videos, & GIFs to make the web stories highly interactive & visually appealing.
 Speaking of videos, you can use audio files to share quick stats related to the stories.

 - Shareable stories make it easy for you to reach a broader audience.
 Just like any other element that’s published online, one can share these stories.
 Handy thing!